Cliff's notes logo

 "In the beginning, God created the heavens and the earth and all that was in it, and He saw that it was good.
 A demonic serpent deceived Eve in what we call the Fall of the Human Race.
 However, in the aftermath of that, God promised to send a Redeemer, saying that although the serpent would strike the heel of a descendant of that woman, the heel of that descendant would crush the serpent.
 Many years later, God called Abraham in a giant step toward fulfilling that promise.
 Centuries passed, and Abraham's descendants wound up enslaved by the Egyptians.
 God heard their cries and he called Moses to lead His people in the Exodus from Egypt.
 Then Joshua led the people in a conquest of Canaan.
 This was followed by a period of judges where every man did what was right in his own eyes.

 "Eventually, the Israelite people asked Samuel to give them a king.
 With God's permission, Samuel anointed Saul king.
 Several years later, Israel's third king, Solomon, built a temple for God.
 Then, under the reign of Rehoboam, the kingdom was divided, with Jeroboam ruling in the North and Rehoboam in the South.
-For more than a hundred years, the two kingdoms existed side by side.
+The two kingdoms existed side by side for more than a hundred years.
 Then, the Northern Kingdom fell to the Assyrians.
 More than a century later, King Nebuchadnezzar of Babylon invaded the Southern Kingdom and burned the temple.
 He then forced God's people into exile in Babylon.
 After 70 years, they returned to their land and rebuilt Jerusalem.

 "Many, many years later, God sent His Son, the redeemer, to earth.
-Jesus Christ was born in Bethlehem and after 33 years of teaching, healing, and serving people, He was crucified.
-However, after 3 days He arose from the grave, thus fulfilling God's promise of a redeemer."
+Jesus Christ was born in Bethlehem.
+He was crucified at 33 years of age after teaching, healing, and serving people.
+However, after three days, He arose from the grave, thus fulfilling God's promise of a redeemer."

 -- S.T., student in Introduction to Biblical Literature at Southern Nazarene University